smaglio81/Ucsb.Sa.Enterprise.ClientExtensions/readme.md

 ### Response Caching

+(note: there is a `Ucsb.Sa.Enterprise.ClientExtensions.Redis` package to give Redis caching across multiple servers.)

 Sometimes you have calls which essentially load lookup tables.
 These tables are fine to cache for a limited amount of time, without a need for them to always be insync with the original